Net Zero Negative Carbon

 Can you spot the loophole?

-In order to keep CO levels low enough to keep us below a rise of +2°C or even +1.5°C, as agreed by the Paris Agreement, we have to reduce our emissions, but by how much?
+In order to keep CO₂ levels low enough to keep us below a rise of +2°C or even +1.5°C, as agreed by the Paris Agreement, we have to reduce our emissions, but by how much?

-The global ecosystem, Gaia, is generous.
+This diagram - Figure 6.1 Simplified schematic of the global carbon cycle - is from IPCC AR5 Climate Change 2013: The Physical Science Basis - Chapter 6 - Carbon and Other Biogeochemical Cycles.The global ecosystem, Gaia, is generous.
 If you add up the numbers for CO₂, about half of atmospheric increase is sequestered naturally by the land and sea.
 So if we reduce our emissions enough, can we get away with not reducing them to zero?
 As emissions fall below what is naturally sequestered, CO₂ levels start to fall, and of course so do temperatures.
 Put another way - When this diagram was created for AR5 we emitted about 9 GtC/yr but only 4 GtC/yr stayed in the atmosphere.
 So about 5 GtC/yr was naturally sequestered.

 I put some figures into a spreadsheet to create a very rough model, and this below is what I found.
 Even reducing carbon by as little as 75% makes temperatures peak below +2 °C and then start reducing.
 Note that temperatures peak at the point where Net Negative Carbon begins.